electric-sql/electric/.changeset/young-steaks-return.md

 "@core/electric": patch
 ---

-[VAX-846] Add support for the READL / FLOAT4 column type in electrified tables.
+[VAX-846] Add support for the REAL / FLOAT4 column type in electrified tables.